 If you’re looking for authentic accommodation, the best place to stay in Fes is a riad.
-These traditional Moroccan homes have been converted into boutique hotels and feature a small number of rooms set around an inner courtyard.
+These traditional Moroccan homes are now boutique hotels and feature a small number of rooms set around an inner courtyard.
 You’ll find many different variations, with some even featuring swimming pools or hammam-style spas for their guests.

 What’s the food like?

-Morocco is known for its delicious cuisine – and Fes is no exception.
-This city is one of the best places in the country to try street food, with plenty of restaurants and eateries to check out too.
+Morocco is famous for its delicious cuisine; this rings true in Fes.
+The city is one of the best places in the country to try street food, with plenty of restaurants and eateries to check out too.
 Popular dishes include brochettes, which are kebab-style meat skewers cooked over a charcoal fire, and meat pies known as pastillas.
 With Arabic, Berber and Mediterranean influences, Fes is a culinary melting pot.